+Our recommendation: yes, you need an attorney.
+And here’s why.
 Our premises liability attorneys in Clearwater can help you file a claim after you have suffered injuries on another person’s property.
 At the Law Offices of Tragos, Sartes & Tragos, we have the qualifications that are necessary to assist those who have been injured.
-Our firm can collect evidence to help you build an effective case.
+Our firm can collect evidence to help you build an effective property injury case.
 In addition, we may be able to help you negotiate a settlement with the property owner.
 Call a Clearwarter injury attorney today to get started.

 A business or property owner may be shown to have constructive knowledge if: